District Attorney says no charges for officers involved in shooting

 The subject then began to walk toward the officer.
 The officer moved toward the back of the squad.
 At this time the subject had the rifle across his body.
 As the subject continued toward the officer he pointed the rifle toward the officer.
 The officer continued to give commands to the subject to not point the rifle at him and to put the rifle down.
 As the subject got closer, the officer could tell he was a male.
 The subject pointed the rifle at the officer’s face.
 The officer said he believed he was going to die and would never see his children again.
 The officer continued to move around the squad for cover as the subject continued to move toward the officer.
 The officer fired one to two shots at the subject from about 20 yards away.
 The subject moved and the officer tried to keep the squad between them.
 The subject continued to not follow commands.
 The officer saw two squads with lights activated to the west on E. Garfield St. The officer believed shots were fired by other officers or the subject.
 The officer heard shots fired and then the subject flinched, appearing to have been hit in the back or on the side.

 The subject then fell.
 The subject got up and moved around the squad and pointed the rifle at the officer.
-Shots were fired and the subject fell again near the curb on the north side of E. Garfield St. While the subject was on his back he had the rifle across him and appeared to attempt to bring the rifle up when the officer heard additional shots, and fired his rifle at the subject on the ground.
+Shots were fired and the subject fell again near the curb on the north side of E. Garfield Street.
+While the subject was on his back he had the rifle across him and appeared to attempt to bring the rifle up when the officer heard additional shots, and fired his rifle at the subject on the ground.
 Officers approached the subject, removed the rifle from his body, and handcuffs were placed on the subject.
 The rifle had “Ruger” written on the stock.
 It was later determined the subject’s rifle was a Ruger air rifle.
+The subject was identified as a juvenile with the initials DSCH, date of birth: 12-22-09.

 “Firearms are dangerous weapons and pose a grave danger of bodily harm and/or death to an individual.
 Under these circumstances the air rifle DSCH possessed appeared to be a real firearm and the action of pointing it directly at law enforcement while advancing toward law enforcement was perceived to be a direct threat to the life of an officer,” said Ozanne.
 “Responding to that threat with deadly force is permitted under the law.”